-‘Information’ includes knowledge communicated to the APVMA to enable it to assess relevant criteria in respect of an active constituent, a chemical product or a label (such as the safety, efficacy or trade criteria).
-It includes such things as reports, studies, reviews, descriptions of methods of analysis, scientific argument prepared to address relevant criteria, or other scientific work intended to inform the APVMA’s assessment of relevant criteria.
+‘Information’ includes knowledge communicated to the Australian Pesticides and Veterinary Medicines Authority (APVMA) to enable us to assess relevant criteria in respect of an active constituent, a chemical product or a label (such as the safety, efficacy or trade criteria).
+It includes reports, studies, reviews, descriptions of methods of analysis, scientific argument prepared to address relevant criteria, or other scientific work intended to inform the APVMA’s assessment of relevant criteria.

-For the purposes of the limitation on use of information provisions, the Agvet Code defines the ‘use of information’ to include:
+For the purposes of the limitation on use of information provisions, section 34G of the Agvet Code defines the ‘use of information’ to include:

 - applying a decision made, or a conclusion reached, based on the information